MicrosoftDocs/sql-docs/docs/ssms/solution/solutions-sql-server-management-studio.md

 ---
 # Solutions (SQL Server Management Studio)
 [!INCLUDE[SQL Server Azure SQL Database Synapse Analytics PDW ](../../includes/applies-to-version/sql-asdb-asdbmi-asa-pdw.md)]
-A [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] solution is a collection of one or more related projects.
+A SQL Server Management Studio solution is a collection of one or more related projects.
 Projects are containers that developers use to organize related files, such as sets of commonly used administration scripts.

 ## Solution Overview
 You can use [!INCLUDE[ssManStudio](../../includes/ssmanstudio-md.md)] as a script development platform for [!INCLUDE[ssDE](../../includes/ssde_md.md)] and [!INCLUDE[ssASnoversion](../../includes/ssasnoversion_md.md)].
 Use the [!INCLUDE[ssManStudio](../../includes/ssmanstudio-md.md)] code editors to develop scripts and queries for relational and multidimensional databases, and collect related scripts and queries together in projects.